 Where are the best viewing points for Riverfire by Australian Retirement Trust in 2023?

 Best vantage points along the Brisbane River and surrounds will be released closer to the event.
 Of course, some of the best ways to enjoy Riverfire by Australian Retirement Trust will again be Triple M’s live soundtracked broadcast and Channel 9’s exclusive television coverage!

 Will there be accessible viewing areas for Riverfire by Australian Retirement Trust?

 As in previous years, Brisbane Festival will establish a dedicated accessible viewing platform at Kangaroo Point for people with disabilities and their companions.
-Bookings for these areas will be essential.
-As we move closer to September we will update information on our website, including the date when bookings will open.
+Bookings for 2023 have not yet opened.

 Will South Bank be fenced?

 South Bank is a popular place for families to watch Riverfire by Australian Retirement Trust.
 The venue is fenced for public safety and will be closed if capacity is reached.